 This is an optional Pre-Conference Workshop on Monday 22 June 2026 at the Brisbane Convention and Exhibition Centre.

-Drawing on decades of frontline casework, research and system reform across the United States and internationally, Gael and Bill will unpack why non-fatal strangulation is one of the strongest predictors of future lethal violence, and what professionals must do differently to identify, document and respond to it effectively.
+Drawing on decades of frontline casework, forensic medicine, research and systems reform from the United States and internationally, participants will explore how perpetrators manipulate crime scenes, exploit assumptions, and evade accountability, and what professionals must do differently to detect and respond to warning signs, preserve evidence, and strengthen outcomes.

 TRAINERS